 ☼ Where is your default template [the template on which all new, blank documents are based]?
 See here.

-☼ Using the merge feature: See Setting Up a Mail Merge -- a Corel Tutorial by Laura Acklen.
-And a few more merge tips see here
+☼ Using the merge feature: See Setting Up a Mail Merge (a Corel Tutorial by Laura Acklen) and other tips on this page.
+For merging multiple-page documents see more merge tips here.

 problems converting a Microsoft Word document (.DOC) or other program

 document to a WordPerfect document (.WPD) or vice versa?
 [More...]